daveFprogrammer/passwordvault/README.md

 # Password Vault Web Application

-This web application allows users to securely manage their passwords and other sensitive data.
+This web application allows users to securely manage their passwords.
 Each user can create an account, log in, and view, add, or delete their own passwords within a personal area.

 ## Features

 - **User Registration and Login**: Create an account, log in, and access only personal data.
 - **Password Management**: Save, view, and delete personal passwords.
+- **Security Key Generation**: Generate a random security key or customize it using specific parameters.
 - **Data Security**: Password data is accessible only to the owner.

 ## Tech Stack